Oil-based paint poisoning

 See: Poison control center - emergency number

-- Tube through the mouth into the stomach to wash out the stomach (gastric lavage) -- will generally be done only in cases in which the paint contains toxic additives that are swallowed in significant amounts
+- Tube through the mouth into the stomach to wash out the stomach (gastric lavage).
+This will generally be done only in cases in which the paint contains toxic substances that are swallowed in large amounts.

 - Washing of the skin and face (irrigation)

-Survival past 48 hours is usually a good sign that recovery will occur.
+Survival past 48 hours is usually a good sign that the person will recover.
 If any damage to the kidneys or lungs has occurred, it may take several months to heal.
 Some organ damage may be permanent.
+Death may occur in serious poisonings.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.